 It can be a bit tricky to manually generate URLs for use in your in your Email newsletter, or your paid ads or Affiliate URLs.
 To make sure your URLs are correct, you can use the following tool which will create the URL, that you can then copy and paste wherever you are linking your website.

 We highly recommend that you bookmark the link to the URL Builder: https://matomo.org/docs/tracking-campaigns/url-builder/ and use it as often as possible to tag all your links, which is the first step to getting better insights into your campaigns’ performance in Matomo (Piwik).

 Campaign attribution for Ecommerce and Goals conversions

 A same visitor will sometimes visit your website multiple times (hopefully, often!), perhaps using a few different referrers.

-For example, a visitor can find your website by clicking on a Display Ad, then two days later come back by typing a keyword in Bing.
+For example, a visitor can find your website by clicking on a Display Ad, then two days later come back by typing a keyword in Bing, and then a week later comes back by directly typing the URL of your website.
 If the visitor then buys a product on your site, should the “revenue” from this purchase be attributed to the Display Ad, or to the keyword typed in Bing?

 Attribution data is saved in a first party cookie